SCFOrga/WMBusFrame/README.md

 You can modify the serial values in the `main.py` file to suit your needs.
 For example, you can change the baud rate, parity, or stop bits.
 Simply open the main.py file in a text editor and modify the values as desired.

 You can also use the `tester.py` file to test the `trame.py` file without having to use a serial port.
-Simply run the `tester.py` file and the static frame will be processed and the results will be displayed in the console.
+Simply run the `tester.py` file and the static frame will be processed and the results will be displayed in the console and uploaded onto the database.

 ## Credits